M2TeamArchived/NSudo/Readme.md

     If you want to use the default Integrity Level, please do not include the "-M" parameter.

+-?
+Show this content

+Context Menu:
   -Install   Copy NSudo to the Windows directory and add the context menu.
   -Uninstall Remove NSudo in the Windows directory and the context menu.

--?
-Show this content

 PS:
     1. All NSudo command arguments is case-insensitive.
     2. You can use the "/" override "-" in the command line parameters.
-For example, "/u:t" and "-u:t" are equivalent.
+For example, "/U:T" and "-U:T" are equivalent.
+    3. To ensure the best experience, NSudoC does not support context menu.

 Example:
     If you want to run Command Prompt with TrustedInstaller, enable all privileges and the default Integrity Level.
         NSudo -U:T -P:E cmd
 ```
-Example：If you want to run Command Prompt with TrustedInstaller, enable all privileges and the default Integrity Level
+Example：If you want to run Command Prompt with TrustedInstaller, enable all
+privileges and the default Integrity Level
 > NSudo -U:T -P:E cmd

-You can edit NSudo.json to custom the Shortcut list, here are the demo (NSudo.json in the NSudo.exe's folder):
+You can edit NSudo.json to custom the Shortcut list, here are the demo
+(NSudo.json in the NSudo.exe's folder):
 ```
 {
   "ShortCutList_V2": {